Sammccarthypotter/ExRec/README.md

 uses two sample data sets (also included in the package).
 Instructions on how to execute each application can also be found using the &quot;help&quot; command.
-On the command line, just cd to the folder containing the application you want to run and then type “help” on the command line (as shown below) followed by enter:
+On the command line, just cd to the folder containing the application you want to run and then type  enter:

-&gt;python3 Nexcombine.py help
+python3 Nexcombine.py help

-&gt;python3 Phycombine.py help
+python3 Phycombine.py help

-&gt;python3 FGT.py help
+python3 FGT.py help

-&gt;python3 Nexsplit.py help
+python3 Nexsplit.py help

-&gt;python3 Physplit.py help
+python3 Physplit.py help

 **License and Warranty**